HenrikBechmann/react-infinite-grid-scroller/README.md

 RIGS does not check for matches of `type` values returned with `getItemPack`, with `accept` values sent to scrollers via the `dndOptions` property.

-With dnd enabled, the `context` parameter of the `getItemPack` function sent to the host will include the `accept` list of the enclosing Scroller, for convenience.
+With dnd enabled, the `context` parameter of the `getItemPack` function sent to the host will include the `accept` list of the enclosing scroller, for convenience.

 # Restoring scroll positions coming out of cache